-The British royal family welcomed a new member of the family in 2018, when Meghan Markle married Prince Harry.
-We seek out some of the couple's London hangouts, from shops and bars where they've been spotted, to royal attractions with connections to the new Duke and Duchess of Sussex.
+Seek out some of the royal couple's hangouts, from shops and bars where Harry and Meghan have been spotted, to royal London attractions with connections to the Duke and Duchess of Sussex.

 Nails and Brows

 Being in the spotlight requires some pampering every now and then, which is why Meghan visits luxury boutique Nails and Brows in Mayfair.
-Book a slot for one of its nail treatments, manicures or waxings that are sure to make you feel like a princess or prince.
+Book a slot for one of its manicures, waxings or beauty treatments that are sure to make you feel like a princess or prince.
 This exclusive salon is run by Sherrille Riley, who has worked with some of the world’s leading fashion houses and magazines.

 Bocca di Lupo

 Eat like Meghan at Bocca di Lupo, a popular Italian restaurant in Soho.
 The Duchess of Sussex loves Italy and visited the Amalfi coast in 2017, so it’s no surprise she was spotted at this restaurant, which serves up some of the most authentic regional Italian fare in London.

 Harry and Meghan visited the Natural History Museum to enjoy a gala performance of The Wider Earth during a royal engagement.
 Explore the artefact-filled galleries of one of London's top museums, check out the latest exhibition or see the giant whale skeleton in the magnificent Hintze Hall.

 Whole Foods Kensington

 Meghan has been seen in Whole Foods Kensington, which is a treasure trove of health-conscious foods – browse the shelves for organic produce or grab some lunch on the go.
 This food shop is also close to many luxury boutiques in Kensington, as well as famous department stores Harrods and Harvey Nichols.